cfenollosa/dsl-libretto50ct/README.md

 Here are some generic tips on how to save some RAM and CPU cycles

 -   **Enable DMA** - For some reason, DSL disables DMA by default.
-    To enable it, edit the Grub config file /boot/grub/menu.lst and change the boot parameter nodma for dma.
-You will then see a boot message saying that DMA has been enabled for /dev/hda
+    To enable it, edit the Grub config file `/boot/grub/menu.lst` and change the boot parameter `nodma` for `dma`.
+You will then see a boot message saying that DMA has been enabled for `/dev/hda`
--   **Disable ttys** - Edit /etc/inittab and disable all consoles but one.
-Instead, run a GNU screen session to get terminal multiplexing.
+-   **Disable ttys** - Edit `/etc/inittab` and disable all consoles but one.
+Instead, run a GNU `screen` session to get terminal multiplexing.
 -   **No X** - Disable the automatic X session that is launched on login.
-You might need to edit the .bashrc or the .bash\_profile files.
-Comment out the startx command.
+You might need to edit the `.bashrc` or the `.bash_profile` files.
+Comment out the `startx` command.
 -   **GNU tools** - With those bytes we saved, use the DSL menu option "Upgrade to GNU tools" to replace the very basic BusyBox shell with the regular GNU tools.